chriskapp/psx-bundle/README.md

 -----

 In the following a sample controller to showcase the usage.
-You have to use the `DataResponse` object in your controller methods so that the PSX can transform the data.
+You have to use the `DataResponse` object in your controller methods so that PSX can transform the data.
 If no outgoing schema was defined all data passthru.

 ```php
 <?php